ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 If you have a multizone cluster, one high-availability router is deployed to your cluster, and one router service is created in each zone.
 Two worker nodes are required per zone so that the two replicas of the router can be deployed and updated correctly.

+If you manually create a router, the router is not managed by the Ingress operator and is not automatically registered with the Ingress subdomain or an app in your cluster.
+{: note}

 **Classic clusters: Router IP addresses**

 To find the IP addresses of the default Ingress controller router services, run `oc get svc -n openshift-ingress` and look for the **EXTERNAL IP** field.
 If you have a multizone cluster, note that the router service in the first zone where you have workers nodes is always named `router-default`, and router services in the zones that you subsequently add to your cluster have names such as `router-dal12`.